-I'm sure I'm not the only one that sees or knows this -- the power of ice cream in Alzheimer's care.
+I'm sure I'm not the only one that knows this -- ice cream can help you solve many of your Alzheimer's and dementia care problems.

 Alzheimer's Reading Room

-Pure and simple, my mother loves ice cream.
+Pure and simple, my mother loved ice cream.

-Which bring us back to ice cream.
-My mother loves ice cream.
+Which bring us to today's topic - ice cream.
+My mother loved ice cream.

-Ice cream is the one food where I can ask my mother the question, how is it, and get the same answer every time -- delicious.
+Ice cream is the one food where I could ask my mother the question, how is it, and get the same answer every time -- delicious.
 Every time.

-My mother gets her ice cream around 9 PM every evening.
-It makes her happy.
-She gets a happy look on her face.
-She seems very content.
-This happens even when she is in a bad mood before she gets her nightly ice cream.
+She would get a happy look on her face.
+She seemed very content.
+This happened even when she was in a bad mood before she got her nightly ice cream.